Most Active Stories

 BRUTON: I think we were winning 20 years ago and I think we're winning today, because a win doesn't necessarily mean you stop it.
 You change the methodology for doing it.

 KESTENBAUM: These days, Bill says, a lot of the drug traffickers are having to take their heavy cash and physically carry it, sneak it across the border.
 Doing it that way, you don't need an offshore bank.
 You just need a truck.
 David Kestenbaum, NPR News.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.

 US Southern Command